Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Get the photo with Karen of the Fairies blessing the Vineyard._
 **-=Missable=-**

 This one involves a bit more than the others because not only do you need Karen’s affection higher, you need to have saved the vineyard as well.
-So, if the vineyard is saved (Outlined below), you are not married and it is Fall 7, she will show up to your hours at 9:00pm.
+So, if the vineyard is saved (see The Importance of Viticulture), you are not married and it is Fall 7, she will show up to your hours at 9:00pm.
 Talk to her and you will go to her photo event and get this achievement.

 =-----------------------------------------------------------=